syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Customizing-PullableContent.md

 ![](customizing_pullableContent_images/ListView_Push.png)
 </div>

-### Sample link of SfPullToRefresh adapting ListView

-You can download the source code of the sample, SfPullToRefresh adapting list view as its pullable content here.

 ## SfDataGrid

 SfPullToRefresh can host the `SfDataGrid` as its pullable content and refresh it.

 ### SfDataGrid customizations

 Refer the below code example to create a SfDataGrid and customize it.
-To explore about SfDataGrid click [here](https://help.syncfusion.com/xamarin-android/sfdatagrid/getting-started).
+Click [here](https://help.syncfusion.com/xamarin-android/sfdatagrid/getting-started) to explore SfDataGrid.

 {% highlight c# %}